nightblade9/RapidWeb/README.md

 - Registration and login
 - Website health check
+- Separate web-based API

 # Architecture

+## DB Access in the UI?!

 History repeats, and so do web architectures.
 We're back to HTML pages with code-behind.
+This is not as bad as it sounds: for simple websites that you need to spin up fast, that need absolutely blazing fast speed, it's faster, easier, and cleaner to simply use this architecture.
+Deployment is also a snap: there's only the main `WebApp.Web` project that you need to deploy.
+It doesn't scale well, though, as you are scaling either the entire app stack, or the database.

+For an example of this, check the registration and login pages in `WebApp.Web`.
 For example, `Register.cshtml` contains the registration form, while `Register.cshtml.cs` contains the code-behind.
+Both have references to repository instances, which have access to the DB directly.

+## A Separate REST API?

+If you think you may need to scale up your front-ends and/or back-ends individually, or if you simply prefer a cleaner separation of concerns, you can put your business logic inside the `WebApp.Api` project.
+This project deploys as a separate (back-end) container, while `WenApp.web` becomes the front-end container.

+For an example of this, check the `HealthCheck.cshtml.cs` page.
+It uses `HttpClient` to make a call to the API to fetch the API's status.

 # Running the App via Docker

-To run the application via Docker:
+To run the application via Docker (TODO: update this with two-container instructions):

 - From a shell, `cd` into `scripts` and run `python .\build_docker_image.py`
 - When the process drops you in the docker container, type `exit`